cnr-isti-vclab/meshlab/README.md

 4. Before the build, deactive the `QtQuickCompiler` option from the qmake call in the project options;
 5. Build meshlab.

 A compilation with `cmake` is also supported.
+For more details and compilation settings, see `src`.

 We provide a set of scripts that allows to compile and deploy meshlab for every platform.
 You can find these scripts in the `install` folder.